Find out exactly what details and documents are required for your credit card application here.

 Your previous addresses help with providing an accurate credit history.
-This is especially important with Australians who have common names that may be confused with another individual.
-This is also used to show what your history is as far as keeping up with your monthly payments.
+This is especially important with Australians who have common names and may be confused with another individual.
+This information is also used to show what your history is as far as keeping up with your monthly payments.

 Will I be able to check the status of my application?

 Most banks will send you a confirmation email and reference number that allows you to track the progress of your application.

 What if I don’t have time to finish the application right away?

 In most cases, you will be given the option of being able to save the application in a secure data base to be continued at a later date.
 Check for how long the provider will save that information before deleting it from their system.

 How will I know which documents I am going to need?